Travelbound logo

 10 Château activities

-You can choose from a range of fun and educational activities and experienced chateau staff are on hand to ensure that the students are having fun all day and night.
-Activities can include: archery, a blind trail walk, survival skills, initiative exercises, using various sports facilities for sporting games (such as the seasonal outdoor swimming pool), planting a tree and circus frenzy to name a few.
+You can choose from a range of fun and educational activities, and experienced chateau staff are on hand to ensure that the students are having fun all day and night.
+Available activities include: a blind trail walk, survival skills, initiative exercises, using various sports facilities for sporting games (such as the seasonal outdoor swimming pool), planting a tree and circus frenzy to name a few.

 Half day See on map